Where will the security checkpoints be located?

 What will happen if I show up with a prohibited bag?

-Guests that arrive to Davenport Field or Klöcker Stadium entrances with prohibited bags will not be permitted to enter the venue.
+Guests that arrive to Disharoon Park or Klöcker Stadium entrances with prohibited bags will not be permitted to enter the venue.
 In these cases, prohibited bags will need to be returned to guests' vehicles and/or residence.
 Guests can then return with an approved clear bag and gain entry into the venue.

 What may fans substitute for diaper bags?

 Diapers and other baby supplies can be carried in a clear bag.
 Each member of a family, including children, is allowed to carry one approved bag and a clutch that meets policy specifications into the stadium.